MatMLlab/SEN_model/Cap_Models/README.md

 We can install all neccessary packages according to 'pip' or 'conda' with short time.
 All data can be downloaded from Material Project (https://materialsproject.org/).
 All data involved in this work will be available upon request.
+If you need full data, you can download from Material Project website via `data/data.py`.
-If you need test data, please contact us and provide the transmission address or email that can receive large files, and we will send you complete data.
+Or please contact us and provide the transmission address or email that can receive large files, and we will send you complete data.

 ## About the Code
 - The training and testing process are defined in `main.py`.
+- The feature extraction block is defined in `cap_block.py`.
+- The symmetry perception block is defined in `models/che_env_block.py`.
 - Related data is in `data file`, and we also prepared the code `data/data.py` to get the dataset from `Material Project`.
 - The capsule transformer is defined in `cap_block.py`.
 - Related models are defined in `models file`.